juspay/nixos-unified-template/README.md

 If you prefer, you can simply execute `nix run`, but using `just` will perform some additional validation and ensure you are able to use the other commands in the [justfile](./justfile).

-To browse the capabilities of home-manager (and to see what else can go in your `./home/default.nix` -- such as shell aliases), consult [https://nix-community.github.io/home-manager/options.html](https://nix-community.github.io/home-manager/options.html).
+To browse the capabilities of home-manager (and to see what else can go in your `./home/default.nix` -- such as shell aliases), consult [home-manager options reference](https://nix-community.github.io/home-manager/options.xhtml).
 You can also run `man home-configuration.nix` in the terminal.

 ## Troubleshooting